 You can also use an ordinary landing page as a squeeze page.
 The “squeezing” will be more “gentle,” but if you offer something valuable and relevant to people’s needs, it may work well.
 For example, talk about something in an article and then offer to send some good tool or tutorial to help with it.

 Freedom and fair play

 In addition, be careful and respectful as to what process you interrupt with your pop-up squeeze page.
-Would you like appreciate to be shown half of the video and be promised the rest by email?
+Would you like appreciate being shown half of the video and be promised the rest by email?
 We bet you wouldn't!